asimkilic/asimkilic/README.md

-# Hi, I'm Abdullah Asım KILIÇ 👋  :comoros:
+# Hi, I'm Abdullah Asım KILIÇ 👋
 ![](https://raw.githubusercontent.com/asimkilic/asimkilic/main/pictures/Knowledge-is-power.jpg)

-I graduated in  CIS. :dart:.
-Occasionally, i sneak around web development :earth_africa: and a bit of designing.
+I graduated in  CIS.
+My mottos are  "Whatever you do, do it with code" and "Lead the world with code".